 Health Insurance Portability and Accountability Act (HIPAA): A standard for safeguarding the privacy of personal health information is established by the HIPAA, which is managed by the U.S. Department of Health and Human Services (DHHS).
 Prescription labels and other personally identifiable medical information must be secured according to these standards.
 In theory, HIPAA only protects businesses associated with medical care providers, including pharmacies and insurance companies.
 Pharmacies may collect waste from business associates.
-According to HIPAA regulations, waste management contractors are recognized as business associates, and to safeguard confidential patient data, the pharmacy and waste management contractor must sign a written agreement76.
+According to waste HIPAA regulations, management are recognized business contractors as associates, and to safeguard confidential patient data, the pharmacy and waste management contractor must sign a written agreement76.
 The schedules and guidelines for managing pharmaceuticals are presented in Table 3.